Jacques Fouquier: Life

-In 1614 he was registered as a master painter under the name Jacques Foucque in the registers of the Antwerp Guild of St. Luke.
+In 1614 he was registered as a master painter in the registers of the Antwerp Guild of St. Luke under the name Jacques Foucque.
 The record does not mention who was his master.
 Some art historians have proposed a traineeship first under Joos de Momper, a prominent landscape painter and later under Jan Brueghel the Elder, a prolific painter and regular collaborator of Rubens.
 While there is no documentary evidence for such apprenticeships, they are supported on stylistic grounds.
 Although some biographers believe he left Antwerp shortly after 1614, others claim he is still mentioned in Antwerp as late as 1616.
 He was possibly registered in the Brussels' Guild of Saint Luke in 1616 as a pupil of Arnould van Laken and became citizen of the city of Brussels in the same year.